xtoeffel/outbreak/breakout/README.md

 You can try it out [here](http://bauplanung-dittmar.de/breakout).

-Note that it seems to run faster and smoother on Edge or Chrome and hang a bit on FireFox :disappointed:.
+Note that it seems to run faster and smoother on Edge or Chrome and might hang a bit on FireFox :disappointed:.